Published by Angie. Last Updated on August 15, 2023.

 The fried chicken sandwich was the winner overall with its soft potato roll, broccoli cheese sauce, and pickles.
 The chicken's fried coating was incredibly crispy while the broccoli cheese sauce was velvety and coated every nook and cranny of the chicken.
 All this richness was offset by the sweet bread and butter pickles.
 The sandwich was served with decent fries that were excellently crispy.

-There aren't too many breweries in Pittsburgh that offer a full food menu like Cinderlands, so whether you're looking to head out for a meal or simply want a round or two of delicious beer, Cinderlands Beer Co. will have what you seek.
+That being said, there aren't too many breweries in Pittsburgh that offer a full food menu like Cinderlands, so whether you're looking to head out for a meal or simply want a round or two of delicious beer, Cinderlands Beer Co. will have what you seek.